 Lisa League: What was really different, tools or techniques, that you use that you learned and that we helped you with?

-With Qpractice, I learned how to have different sized post-it notes.
+With Qpractice, I learned how to have different-sized post-it notes.
 I raided Staples.
-I had memorized a lot of the space, the square footage, of the post-it note and converted it to quarter-inch scale.
+I had memorized a lot of the space, the square footage, of the post-it note and converted it to a quarter-inch scale.
 I knew this yellow post-it was 100 square feet, so when I put that on the page, it really improved my time for space planning.